 - Connects and accelerates development through internal and third-party integration

 - Provides a modern user interface (UI) and user experience (UX)

 - Meets the needs of mobile workers

-- Supports new, specialized applications, such as logistics and tax cloud services
+- Supports new, specialised applications, such as logistics and tax cloud services

 - Provides standard productivity tools such as alerts, KPIs, workflows, drill down, and self-service reporting

 A modern technology platform provides benefits beyond traditional application support.
 Today’s technology platform is critical in digital transformation, providing functionality that improves processes and drives business value for customers.
 Digital transformation may look different for every organisation, but it will always affect all areas of a company – introducing critical changes to the way business units operate.